saccomano/corridosEd/about.md

 All material on this website is drawn directly from files in the repository and all file types are generated from a single transcription using Sibelius.

-This Jekyll template used to build this site, "Ed.", was specifically developed for use in minimal editions by [https://minicomp.github.io/ed/credits/](https://minicomp.github.io/ed/credits/)
+The Jekyll template used to build this site, "Ed.", was specifically developed for use in minimal editions by [https://minicomp.github.io/ed/credits/](https://minicomp.github.io/ed/credits/)